flux-framework/flux-accounting/doc/man1/flux-account-edit-user.rst

 .. option:: --max-nodes

-    The man number of nodes an association can have across all of their running jobs.
+    The max number of nodes an association can have across all of their running jobs.

 .. option:: --queues